This Cast Iron Carne Asada is made with Ranchera Meat, olive oil, soy sauce, apple cider vinegar, jalapeños, onion, and limes.

 - Add the olive oil, soy sauce, apple cider vinegar, jalapeno, red onion, lime juice, orange juice, garlic, cumin, onion powder, oregano, cilantro and salt and pepper in a mixing bowl and stir well.
 Add the skirt steak and mix with your hand.
 Refrigerate and marinate for 2-4 hours.
 The longer the better – you can even do overnight!
 Alternatively, you can use a large Ziplock bag.

 - Before searing the steak, dry it with paper towel – keep the marinade.
 Heat a large cast iron over high heat for 3 minutes.
 Once hot, add a bit of pan or olive oil.
 Add the steak and press down firmly on the surface.
 Sear for 2 minutes on each side.
 Reduce heat and add ½ cup of the marinade and cook for 2-4 minutes longer.
-You want an internal temperature of 130 F. Work in two batches if needed.
+For medium-rare, the internal temperature should be 135°F, and for medium, it should be 145°F. Work in two batches if needed.

 Notes